dnielsen/spoutlet/docs/userMigration/api/userApi.markdown

 ```
 https://api.alienwarearena.com/v1/
 ```
+## Restrictions on using the API
+API calls will only be allowed from IP addresses that require access.
+## API Request Information
+API requests should follow these rules:
+- All `GET` requests should include an *etag* if it is known.
+It is worth storing the last known *etag* in your user table so that it can be used for follow up requests.
+- All requests must be digitally signed with your `SecretKey` using the following rules:
+ - The entire URL must be lower case.
+ - The URL must have the query parameter ``

 ## API Response Information
 API responses follow these rules:
 - All response will contain a `metaData` section will include any out of band information.
 It can typically can be ignored on successful requests.